varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 * Introduce the {ref}`content:references:ddm`, a fundamental method of valuing the price of a firm's stock
 * Introduce {ref}`content:references:wiener-process`, {ref}`content:references:ito-calculus`, {ref}`content:references:ordinary-brownian-motion`, and {ref}`content:references:geometric-brownian-motion`
-* Introduce {ref}`content:references:discretization` to approximate the solutin of stochastic differential equation models of asset price.
+* Introduce {ref}`content:references:discretization` which can describe more complex asset price trends

 ---